saviola777/haxball-headless-manager/README.md

 # <a name="getting_started"></a> Getting started

-This first part is for users, it shows how to set up and configure the HMM, while the later part, [writing & publishing plugins](#writing), is meant for developers wanting to write plugins for the HHM.
+This first part is for users, it shows how to set up and configure the HMM, plugin developers will want to check out the API documentation.

 ## Preparing your configuration

-To get started using the HHM, you first need to prepare your config (unless you want to use the manual configuration and load your plugins later, then you can skip to [Loading the HHM](#loading)).
-Take a look at the [default configuration](./config/default.js) and change it to your liking.
+To get started using the HHM, you first need to prepare your config.
+Take a look at the
+[default configuration](./config/default.js) and change it to your liking.